LucasMiasiro/AHRS/README.md

-- Kalman Filter based AHRS for attitude, velocity and position estimation
+- INS for attitude, velocity and position estimation
 - Should run on an ESP32 board